-Learn how to make reverse seared beef, using a beautiful chateaubriand.
-Also, how to make a delicious bearnaise sauce to go with it!
+Learn how to make reverse seared chateaubriand and also, how to make a delicious Bearnaise sauce to go with it!

 When it comes to fine cuts of beef, I have a soft spot for Chateaubriand.
 It’s perfectly sized “for two” and always a special treat!
 Top it with homemade Bearnaise Sauce and it’s a little bit of heaven.

 So given my love for Chateaubriand, it was my beef of choice to try the reverse seared method.

 The reverse seared method of cooking beef is the opposite of what many think of when it comes to cooking beef.
 Rather than searing the beef first and finishing in the oven, the Reverse Sear method slow-roasts the beef first in the oven, then finishes it with a sear.
 My experience is that this method produces a superior finished product with much more predictable “done-ness”.
 I highly recommend it!

 Get the Recipe: Reverse-Seared Chateaubriand with Bearnaise Sauce